-Trade payables have increased from US\$1.3m in 2021 to US\$24.5m in 2022.
+Trade payables have increased from US\$1.3m in 2021 to US\$23.6m in 2022.
 The increase was predominantly due to significant purchases of lab equipment in December 2022 and invoices received from foundry suppliers at the end of the year.

-Both current payables of US\$15.2m (2021: US\$nil) and non-current other payables of US\$14.3m (2021: US\$nil) have increased due to deferred compensation payments in lieu of share-based remuneration committed as part of the acquisition of Banias.
+Both current other payables of US\$19.0m (2021: US\$nil) and non-current other payables of US\$10.6m (2021: US\$nil) have increased due to deferred compensation payments in lieu of share-based remuneration committed as part of the acquisition of Banias.

-Accrued expenses have increased from \$US4.0m in 201 to US\$38.3m in 2022.
+Accrued expenses have increased from US\$4.0m in 2021 to US\$33.3m in 2022.
 The increase is primarily due to accruals of sales tax in an overseas subsidiary, retention bonuses due to employees who joined Alphawave as part of the OpenFive and Precise-ITC acquisitions and interest due on our borrowings.
+Contingent consideration is recorded at fair value, see note 33 for details.